Tryliom/Box2d/01-SpaceShooter/README.md

 # TODO

-- Fix the MOVE_AROUND_PLAYER action in enemy
 - Check if the enemy has the time to do an attack or force it to finish his attack
 - Add an animation when an entity is destroyed (maybe keep entity shape living while animation is not finished)
-- Try to calculate the future position of the player with the enemy
+- Display hp bar of the boss
-- Make animation when a bullet hit something
+- Add more speed to enemy while out of screen
+- Make Tail a class that can be assigned to any entities, create a tail for each enemy

 - Create experience shards that rotate on themselves and are attracted by the player when a enemy is destroyed
 - Make enemies drop xp shards when destroyed